 The remaining years of middle school and high school are devoted to studying more technical analysis tools.

-College will be a bit more complicated since you'll be tackling both fundamental and market sentiment analysis at the same time.
-Talk about hitting two stones with one bird!
-You're the bird and the stones are... well, you get the point.
+College will be a bit more complicated since you’ll be tackling both fundamental and market sentiment analysis at the same time.
+Talk about hitting two birds with one stone!
+You’re the stone and the birds are… well, you get the point.

 A couple of reasons why we’re putting fundamental and market sentiment analysis together: